JNP-Solutions/Slacken/README.md

 ### Discrepancies between Slacken and Kraken 2

-Given the same values of k and m, and given the same genomic library and taxonomy, Slacken classifies reads identically to Kraken 2.
-However, there are two sources of potential divergence between the two:
+Given the same values of k and m, the same spaced seed mask, and the same genomic library and taxonomy, Slacken classifies reads as closely to Kraken 2 as possible.
+However, there are some sources of potential divergence between the two:

 * We have found that Kraken 2 indexes extra minimizers after ambiguous regions in a genome.
 This means that the true value of k, for Kraken 2, is between k and (k-1).
 Such extra minimizers give Kraken 2 a slightly larger minimizer database for the same parameters.